iamcarlosdaniel/basic-notes-app/docs/en/README.md

 # Basic notes app

-This repository contains the **Software Requirements Specification (SRS)** for a basic note-taking application.
-The purpose of this document is to establish a solid foundation of business rules and quality attributes through the detailed definition of functional and non-functional requirements.
+This repository presents the Software Requirements Specification (SRS) for a basic note-taking application, whose purpose is to clearly define business rules and quality attributes through functional and non-functional requirements, following a technology-agnostic approach and remaining independent of its implementation.

-This design has been conceived under a **technology-agnostic** approach, ensuring that the functional definitions are completely independent of the technology stack, the persistence engine, or the deployment model selected for its implementation.

 > [!IMPORTANT]
 > The content of this repository is distributed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.